Pjurek3/sht40_micropython/README.md

 # Tempature Sensor
+This is basic micropython API for the SHT40 temperature sensor which works with micropython.
+The adafruit driver was built for circuit python and this ensures it works for micropython without other depedencies.
 This builds a temperature reader with teh adafruit [SHT40 reader](https://learn.adafruit.com/adafruit-sht40-temperature-humidity-sensor).
 This is basic setup which provides terminal readout from the sensor.

 ## Node MCU Setup With Micropython
 This article provides a nice summary of setting up NodeMCU with micropython.
 This should work for blank NodeMCU or one with material already.  https://www.embedded-robotics.com/esp8266-micropython/.